 8 tablespoons or 2 ounces or ½ cup

 Continue to give infant cereal until your baby is aged 12 months old.
-Small amounts of other types of food like fruit can be mixed in with the cereal.For finger foods, give your baby dry cereal.Do not add sugar or syrups to your baby's food.
+Small amounts of other types of food like fruit can be mixed in with the cereal.For finger foods, give your baby dry cereal, crackers, or cooked macaroni.Do not add sugar or syrups to your baby's food.

 You can give your baby tender or finely chopped meat, but red meat should be limited.
 Other options include cooked egg, cheese, yogurt, or mashed beans.

 Choose plain fruits and vegetables.
 You do not have to add any seasonings or sugar to your baby's food.
-When serving veggies, cook them until they are soft and offer bite-sized pieces.
+When serving vegetables, cook them until they are soft and offer bite-sized pieces.
 Cut the fruit as well, and take out the seeds and pits.